+i.
 Investments in mutual funds, Exchange Traded Funds ("EFT") and index funds are permitted provided 85% or more of their investments are in permitted investments shown above and such funds do not use Leverage.

-Overnight investment in money market funds at GVR's bank and broker/dealer, if any, are permitted.
+- j.
+Overnight investment in money market funds at GVR's bank and broker/dealer, if any, are permitted. - k.
+REITS shall not represent more than 10% of the any GVR Fund.

-7. Investments NOT listed as Permitted are Not permitted (For example)
+7. All Finvestments NOT listed as Permittedspecified under Premitted Investments above are prohibited. -are Not permitted (For example)

 - a.
-Derivatives other than foreign exchange contracts and swaps and interest rate swaps - b.
-Futures contracts and any commodities contracts - c.
+Derivatives other than foreign exchange contracts and swaps and interest rate swaps - b.-Futures contracts and any commodities contracts - c.
 Collateralized Debit Obligations (CDO)/Collateralized Mortgage Obligations (CMO) and similar collateralized debt instruments. - d.
 Any bonds below Investment Grade (Baa3/BBB-) at time of purchase. - e.
-Private notes - f.
-Hedge funds - g.
+Private notes - f.-Hedge funds - g.
 Options